 - If you keep your water in a large jug or something that isn’t very kid-friendly, consider pouring some into a glass for them to measure from.

 If you’re not sure if your kids are ready to handle breakfast on their own, another awesome option is to make these packets but cook them individually in the slow cooker.
 You empty the packet and add water.
 They take the jar out in the morning.
-Shoot, we might do this option anyway since it’s so easy!
+Find that method here.

-Plus, get more frugal, affordable and awesome back to school ideas or check out “The Healthy Lunchbox” – it’s one of the best eBooks I’ve read!
+Find more frugal, affordable, and awesome breakfast ideas here, or check out “The Healthy Lunchbox” – it’s one of the best eBooks I’ve read!

 - Oatmeal Pancakes